kiwi0fruit/open-fonts/README.md

 # [MacType](https://github.com/snowie2000/mactype)

-If on Windows it's recommended to install [MacType](http://www.mactype.net/) because Windows original ClearType is capable of rendering only fonts that were pre-optimized for ClearType - it cannot display arbitrary font in a beautiful way.
-MacType can do it.
+If on Windows it's recommended to install [MacType](http://www.mactype.net/) because Windows original ClearType is capable of rendering only fonts that were pre-optimized for ClearType - it cannot display arbitrary font in a beautiful way (or capable but for some reason doesn't do that on default settings!).
+MacType can do it (and does with default settings).
 Now that Full HD is everywhere it's a shame for ClearType.

 **Important**: